Perturbative quasinormal mode frequencies: General framework

+where $x$ is the tortoise coordinate whose range is $-\infty < x < \infty$ and the potential $V$ is defined in the same domain.
+We assume that $V$ takes zero at $|x| \to \infty$.\footnote{ If the field has a mass term $\mu^2$, $V$ is constant at $x \to \infty$.
+In that case, $\omega$ in Eq.~\eqref{eq:BC} should be changed into $\sqrt{\omega^2 -\mu^2}$ at $x \to \infty$.
+Then, we can still apply the same method.
+See subsection~\ref{subsec:massive}. } The tortoise coordinate $x$ is related to the radial variable $r$ as

-where $f(r)$ is a function that has a zero at the event horizen $r=r_H$.
-Explicit forms of $f(r)$, of course, depend on problems.
-The QNM boundary condition is then given by\footnote{ If the field has a mass term $\mu^2$, $\omega$ should be changed into $\sqrt{\omega^2 -\mu^2}$ at $x \to \infty$ in Eq.~\eqref{eq:BC}.
-In this case, we can still apply the same method.
-See subsection~\ref{subsec:massive}. }
+where $f(r)$ is a function that has a zero at the event horizon $r=r_H$ and takes positive values outside the event horizon.\footnote{ When $f$ has another zero at $r = r_C $ in $r > r_H$, e.g., the case of Schwarzschild-de Sitter black hole, we focus on the region $r_H < r < r_C$. } Explicit forms of $f(r)$, of course, depend on problems.
+The QNM boundary condition is then given by the purely outgoing/ingoing condition\footnote{ Because the wave function $\Phi$ with the QNM boundary condition is divergent at $|x| \to \infty$ for ${\rm Im}(\omega) < 0$, one may think that the asymptotic form $\Phi(x) \sim e^{\pm i \omega x}$ is not sufficient to specify the boundary condition.
+In fact, the QNM boundary condition is firstly defined in the domain ${\rm Im}(\omega) >0$, then it corresponds to the decaying modes at $|x| \to \infty$, which is the fine-tuned modes.
+By the analytic extension to the complex $\omega$ plane, we can define the QNM boundary condition for ${\rm Im}(\omega) < 0$. }

 We assume that all the quantities in the master equation have smooth perturbative expansions in a parameter $\alpha$:

 Typically, the parameter $\alpha$ appears as a deformation parameter of a black hole or of a modified theory.
 At this stage, we do not ask its physical origin for generality.
 In general, the function $f(r)$ may also depends on $\alpha$.
 This dependence causes subtlety on our perturbative treatment.
 We will discuss this issue later.